-App maintenance is necessary for any app that you launch to stay relevant and competitive.
-App maintenance will help you to take care of any bugs, crashes and performance issues.
-Whenever iOS and Android launches a new version of the operating system, you will have to make sure your app is functioning right.
-You may have to make coding changes to support your app.
-The reviews and feedback provided by the users on the store make you aware of the trend and their wants.
+Now, when you are thinking of app maintenance, you need to understand its necessity.
+App maintenance is necessary for every app because that will help your launched app to stay relevant and competitive.
+App maintenance will help you to take care of the issues, such as bugs, crashes, glitches, and other issues that affect your app efficiency.
+Whenever iOS and Android launch a new version of the operating system, you will have to make sure your app is functioning right.
+You may have to make coding changes that update your app with the latest operating system.
+The timely updates in your apps will help your app be more appealing and engage the users with it.
+They will provide reviews and feedback on your app functioning on the app store.
+Their review will make you aware of the latest trends in the app market and their expectations and wants from your app.
 App maintenance will help you to fulfill the desired requirements of the users in your mobile app.
 Regular app maintenance will help to optimize the effectiveness of the mobile app.

 You may find bugs in your app like app crashing or poor performance on certain screens.
-You should identify those issues and ask your developers to fix the.
-App crashes will drive users away from your mobile app and increase the risk of more uninstallation of your mobile app.
-You don’t want users to be frustrated with the app performance, it takes a lot to have someone download your app and try it.
+You have to identify those issues and ask your developers to fix them.
+App crashes and issues will drive users away from your mobile app and increase the risk of more uninstallation of your mobile app.
+You don’t want users to get disappointed with the app performance because it takes a lot to have someone download your app and try it.
 You can add crash reporting tools like Crashlytics or Bugsnag to get the reports on crashes.
 They will provide insight on what issue caused the crashes.
 You should also embed analytics SDK like google analytics in your app to monitor the performance of the app.
 These tools make it easier for your developer to identify the issues and fix them.

-When you launch your app for the first time, it may not be a perfect app.
-You will learn based upon user feedback and reviews about what features you want to add or remove in your app.
-User feedback and reviews are one of the primary reasons for feature updates in your app.
+When you have launched your app for the first time, it might not be a perfect app.
+The reason is that you have not users with a full-feature version of your app.
+You will learn about the latest features based upon user feedback and reviews on what features you should add or remove in your app.
+Users’ feedback and reviews are one of the primary reasons for feature updates in your app.
 The other reason could be the competition, your competitor may have launched a feature that is attracting users and you also want to stand out.
 The update of the new features based on the feedback of the users will help your app to retain.
-Sometime you may come up with an innovative feature your own and wants to add that in the app.
-Sometimes when you have a large user base, you may modify the design to provide something new to the customer.
+Sometimes, you may come up with an innovative feature your own and wants to add that in the app.
+Sometimes, when you have a large user base, you may modify the design to provide something new to the customer.
 All these require app maintenance.

 |2019||Android 10||iOS 13|